roboticslab-uc3m/teo-developer-manual/assets/teo-dynamic-information.md

 	Z = 14.06

-Principal axes of inertia and principal moments of inertia: ( grams *  square millimeters ) Taken at the center of mass.
+Principal axes of inertia and principal moments of inertia: ( g *  mm² ) Taken at the center of mass.

 	 Ix = ( 0.02,  0.00,  1.00)   	Px = 2282209291.83